Moonrise Kingdom (2012)

 Conclusion:

 This is the film to watch as it encapsulates the essence of Wes Anderson and has more soul than his masterpiece The Grand Budapest Hotel.
 This film not only brings you back in time, it also remedies the wrongs we've experiences and brings closure to untapped memories.
-His best contribution overall.
+In my opinion, his greatest contribution to cinema.

 Recommendations